Veneration of Mary in the Catholic Church: Growth of Marian culture

 By the 16th century, the Protestant Reformation had introduced a tide against Marian venerations in Europe.
 However, at the same time new Marian devotions were starting in Latin America based on Juan Diego's 1531 reported vision of Our Lady of Guadalupe.
 The ensuing Marian pilgrimages have continued to date and the Marian Basilica on Tepeyac Hill remains the most visited Catholic shrine in the world.
 In the 17th and 18th centuries writings by the saints, coupled with papal encouragements, increased the growth of Marian devotions, and gave rise to the definition and declaration of new Marian doctrines.

 Marian culture continues to develop within the Catholic Church.
+Developments put forward during the Second Vatican Council followed on from a century of increased emphasis on devotion to Mary: the Council's document Sacrosanctum Concilium (1963) sought to give guidance on the place of such devotions in Christian piety, asserting that "Devotions should be so drawn up that they harmonize with the liturgical seasons, accord with the sacred liturgy, are in some fashion derived from it, and lead the people to it, since, in fact, the liturgy by its very nature far surpasses any of them" (SC, 13), while the Decree on the Apostolate of the Laity in 1965 added that the blessed virgin Mary is a "perfect example" of the "type of spiritual and apostolic life" which was envisaged for lay people in the post-conciliar church.
+It was the view of the Council that all the faithful "should devoutly venerate her and commend their life and apostolate to her maternal care".

-In 1974, after four years of preparation, Pope Paul VI issued the Apostolic Letter Marialis Cultus.
+In 1974, after four years of preparation, Pope Paul VI issued an Apostolic Letter entitled Marialis Cultus.
 In this document, (which was subtitled For the Right Ordering and Development of Devotion to the Blessed Virgin Mary) Paul VI not only discussed the history of Marian devotions but also overviewed their rationale and provided suggestions for their future direction, their theological and pastoral value.
-He called for "preventing any tendency (as has happened at times in certain forms of popular piety) to separate devotion to the Blessed Virgin from its necessary point of reference-Christ"(MC, 4).
-This followed the turn of events at the Second Vatican Council, which followed a century of increased emphasis on devotion to Mary.
-The Council document Sacrosanctum Concilium, sought to give guidance on the place of devotions in Christian piety: It decreed that "Devotions should be so drawn up that they harmonize with the liturgical seasons, accord with the sacred liturgy, are in some fashion derived from it, and lead the people to it, since, in fact, the liturgy by its very nature far surpasses any of them" (SC, 13).
+He called for "preventing any tendency (as has happened at times in certain forms of popular piety) to separate devotion to the Blessed Virgin from its necessary point of reference", i.e. Jesus Christ.